 3. 10-15 minutes of music showing your technique, expression, and understanding of baroque style.
 The piece need not be accompanied.
-For 2018, please include a selection from a French composer or source if possible.
+For 2019, please include a selection from an Italian composer or source if possible.
 Please include composer and title information with your submission.

 4. Singers auditioning for the Baroque Opera Project will also need to submit a head shot and a brief physical description: hair color, eye color, height, and weight.
 Photographs are accepted in any standard form.
 This information is required to be considered for a role in the opera.

 Many file types for audio and video can be uploaded on the Acceptd website.

 Limited scholarship funds are available.
 To apply, email a letter to Marilyn Boenau at firstname.lastname@example.org that details your experience, goals in the field of early music, and financial situation.
 Early Music America also provides scholarships.
 You may also consider contacting your local arts and cultural societies about possible funding.
 We would be happy to provide documentation to assist you in obtaining a third-party scholarship.
 See also our Scholarship and Work-study page.
 Work-Study tuition assistance is available in exchange for help with various tasks around the festival.

 Click here for information on Room and Board options.